 What is your plan to obtain a building?
-Identify the steps that the board will take to acquire a facility and obtain the Educational Certificate of Occupancy.
+Identify specific steps the board will take to acquire a facility and obtain the Educational Certificate of Occupancy.

-Foundation Board is partnering with Advantaged Development Co., LLC to acquire land for a facility.
-Following the Charter School Advisory Board's approval to recommend Emereau: Halifax to the NC Education, Advantaged Capital began State Board of the identifying a school site or facility at the direction of the Emereau Foundation Board of Directors.
+Emereau Foundation Board is partnering with Advantaged Capital The Development Co., LLC to acquire land for a facility.
+Following the Charter School Advisory Board's approval to recommend Emereau: Halifax to the NC Board of Education, Advantaged Capital began State the process identifying a school site or facility at the direction of the Emereau Foundation Board of Directors.
 In July 2016 Advantaged Capital Development Co., LLC decided to move forward with a binding agreement for the school site due to the excellent location which is within minutes of the Halifax Regional Medical Center, Davie Community Volunteer Fire Department, North Carolina State Patrol Office, and I-95 corridor.
 The site is located in a pedestrian friendly area with sidewalks and an entrance/exit with landscaped median to accommodate school arrival and departure (Appendix O).